TeamHG-Memex/eli5/README.rst

 * sklearn-crfsuite_.
 ELI5 allows to check weights of sklearn_crfsuite.CRF
   models.

-* xgboost_ - show feature importances using the same interface.
+* xgboost_ - show feature importances and explain predictions of XGBClassifier and XGBRegressor.

 ELI5 also provides an alternative implementation of LIME_ algorithm, which allows to explain predictions of any black-box classifier.
 This feature